GitHubCoursesMBCG/.github/profile/README.md

 ## Hi there 👋
-🙋‍♀️ I've put my first GitHub repos to this ogamization to make my account tidier.
+🙋‍♀️ I've put my first GitHub repos to this organization to make my account tidier.
 These repoes were created when taking educational courses at GitHub